What you need to know when applying to study medicine

 Twenty-six universities, including King’s College London, Durham and Edinburgh require the UCAT.
 Some stipulate a minimum score, and others don’t.

 Some, such as Newcastle, make selections by comparing the score against other applicants, while others, such as Keele, reject the bottom 20% of scores.
 Universities such as Warwick work from their own system.

 Registration opens in May and the test is sat between July and October, prior to the UCAS deadline.
 There is a charge of £70 to sit the test (£115 if you’re from outside the UK).
 You will be given your score immediately, before you leave the test centre.

 The BioMedical Admissions Test is for applicants for courses in Medicine, Biomedical Science and Dentistry at certain universities including Oxford and Cambridge, University College London and numerous medical schools overseas.
 Some universities, such as Keele, require domestic students to take the UCAT and overseas students to sit the BMAT.

-Answers to sections one and two achieve one mark each before being converted to BMAT’s scale, which runs from 1 (low) to 9 (high).
-Typical applicants score 5.
-Section three is marked by two examiners – one is looking for quality of content and the other marks the written English.
+Answers to sections one and two achieve one mark each before being converted to BMAT’s scale, which runs from one (low) to nine (high).
+Typical applicants score five.
+Section three is marked by two examiners – one is looking for quality of content, and the other marks the written English.

 Which one should you take?

 Generally, all medical and dental applications should take the UCAT as you receive your results straight away.
 If your score isn’t very high, you can strike universities off your list that are unlikely to accept you, and apply to those with less demanding requirements.
 You can also sit the BMAT too.
 Many people sit both tests in order to increase their options.